svcostac/svcostac.github.io/_pages/cv.md

 {% include base_path %}

-My CV in pdf can be downloaded [here](https://github.com/svcostac/svcostac.github.io/blob/master/files/costache_stefania_2019.pdf).
+My CV in pdf can be downloaded [here](https://github.com/svcostac/svcostac.github.io/blob/master/files/stefania-victoria-costache-resume.pdf).

 Summary
 ------
-I have aprox.
-10 years of research experience in distributed systems and cloud system management and a deep understanding of the cloud software stack and the life-cycle of cloud-native applications.
-I am interested in understanding the characteristics of cloud applications and their emerging trends, and solving issues from running them on cloud and HPC systems, e.g., performance, cost-effective resource management, resilience.
+I have experience in distributed systems and cloud system management and some exposure to data analysis, statistical modeling and machine learning algorithms.

+So far I mostly focused on understanding the characteristics of cloud applications and their emerging trends, and solving issues from running them on cloud and HPC systems: performance, cost-effective resource management, resilience.
 My work resulted in prototypes of core-components of the cloud management systems, e.g., schedulers and workload controllers, built on open-source technologies.
-I also used simulation tools for prototyping and testing algorithms.
-I have experience with HPC, data analysis and deep learning applications, HPC and cloud software management, as well as container cloud systems (Kubernetes, Mesos).
+I also use simulation tools for prototyping and testing scheduling algorithms.

+When I have free time I usually enjoy hiking, do some mountaineering training and make plans to climb mountains - Island Peak(6,189m) and Aconcagua(6,960.8m) are on my "next trip" list.

 Education
 ------
+* Ph.D in Computer Science, University of Rennes 1, 2013
+* M.Sc. in Computer Science, Politehnica University of Bucharest, 2010
 * B.Eng. in Computer Science, Politehnica University of Bucharest, 2008
-* M.Sc. in Computer Science, Politehnica University of Bucharest, 2010
-* Ph.D in Computer Science, University of Rennes 1, 2013

 Skills
 ------
-**Programming Languages/Technologies:** C, C++, Java, Golang, Python, Scala.
+**Programming Languages/Technologies:** C, C++, Java, Golang, Python.

 Familiar with Ansible, MySQL, shell, Jupyter Notebook

 **Cloud Platform:** Kubernetes, Mesos, Docker, Spark, Tensorflow.

-Familiar with IBM Cloud, Google Cloud, AWS, Microsoft Azure, OpenStack, NoSQL datastores, Flink, Hadoop, Caffe, Pytorch, AutoML
+Familiar with: IBM Cloud, Google Cloud, AWS, Microsoft Azure, OpenStack, NoSQL datastores, Flink, Hadoop, AutoML.

 Work Experience
 -------